ghisch/Solar-Router-for-ESPHome/docs/ha_configuration.md

     Home Assistant `recorder` is constantly saves data in database.
 Refer to [recorder configuration](https://www.home-assistant.io/integrations/recorder/) for details.

-!!! warning "If you are uding InfluxDB"
+!!! warning "If you are using InfluxDB"
     If you are using InfluxDB, you should pay the same attention about data recording.
     Refer to the [integration documentation](https://www.home-assistant.io/integrations/influxdb/) to exclude `real_power` from your database.